 - Complete the Free Application for Federal Student Aid (FAFSA);

-- Accept a federal work-study award, under the Financial Aid section in MyRED;
+- By July 31, accept a federal work-study award, under the Financial Aid section in MyRED;

 Program Timeline